-SUICIDALITY: Paxil is not prescribed to the pediatric population due to a doubling of suicidality in trials.
+Suicidality: Paxil is not prescribed to the pediatric population due to a doubling of suicidality in trials.25

-SEROTONIN SYNDROME: Paxil contains one of the most aggressive and potent serotonergic agents of all the drugs in its class.
-When too much serotonin becomes activated in the body, this can result in a life-threatening reaction called serotonin syndrome.
-Symptoms to watch for are sudden fever, depressed respiration, confusion, dilated pupils, rash, difficulty speaking or thinking clearly, hallucinations, muscle rigidity, etc. Immediate medical attention, by ambulance, is recommended for the best chance of survival, to the closest medical facility or ICU.
+Serotonin Syndrome: Paxil contains one of the most aggressive and potent serotonergic agents of all the drugs in its class.25 When too much serotonin becomes activated in the body by Paxil and other antidepressants with a serotoninergic effect, this can result in a life-threatening reaction called serotonin syndrome.26 It is common for other drugs to also be involved in combination with Paxil for this to occur, but can occur from Paxil monotherapy alone.26 Symptoms to watch for are sudden fever, depressed respiration, confusion, dilated pupils, rash, difficulty speaking or thinking clearly, hallucinations, muscle rigidity, etc.27 Immediate medical attention, by ambulance, is recommended for the best chance of survival, to the closest medical facility or ICU.

-OTHER SIDE EFFECTS: There is a very wide range of side effects which include adverse effects on male fertility, cognitive impairment in the elderly, sexual side effects, weight gain, aggression, akathisia in children, and adolescents.
+Other Side Effects: There is a very wide range of side effects which include adverse effects on male fertility, cognitive impairment in the elderly, sexual side effects, weight gain, aggression, akathisia in children, and adolescents.9